SD0249/SD-dev-portfolio/README.md

 - Working on input handling and basic rendering using Win32 API

 **Physics Engine**
-- Building Math Library for use
+- Building Math Library for use with visual debugger using OpenGL
 - Reading free class resource files from NewCastle MS Program related to Physics Engine Design
+- Priority Goal: Learn about OpenGL first instead of studying it while I build the project!

 **NPC World**
 - Building a simulation of a themed world using concepts of Autonomous Agents.